 The Sony Xperia 1 runs on the Qualcomm Snapdragon 855 chipset, though without the optional X50 5G modem so this handset is not a 5G compatible device.
 There is 6GB of RAM, coupled with 128GB of internal storage and there is microSD support up to 512GB.
 Users can also choose to opt for dual SIM instead of the microSD card.

 In terms of battery capacity, the Xperia 1 opts for a 3330mAh cell, which is the same as the Xperia XZ3.
 Sony offers plenty of software features to enhance better battery life, such as its Stamina mode, though despite the Xperia 1's glass back, wireless charging is not supported.
+Sony claims this is because it would not only have made the device thicker - which would have been a shame - and it also said the demand wasn't there in its experience.

 The Xperia 1 comes with stereo speakers, along with Dolby Atmos and Hi-Res audio.
 It also offers Sony's Dynamic Vibration system that the company introduced on the Sony Xperia XZ2.
 We couldn't test the Xperia 1's performance during our time with it, but we will be sure to put it through its paces when we get it in for full review.